Dustin and Sarah - May 15, 2022

-The first dance was to none other than Millionaire by Chris Stapleton, and kicked off a night full of joy and dancing.
+The first dance was to none other than Joy of My Life by Chris Stapleton, and kicked off a night full of joy and dancing.

 Their DJ (Jeff from A Personal Touch DJ) was one of the greatest DJ’s I’ve ever witnessed at a wedding, and there wasn’t a single moment the dance floor wasn’t jam-packed with people.